hneutr/dotfiles/hnetxt/README.md

 =-----------------------------------------------------------
 - cmd: list yaml files in dir by date field
 - cmd: make yaml file with date field populated
+- cmd: add way to have auto-dated "reflections", be able to list them, mark them as "solved"/"irrelevant"/etc
 - cmd: `rm`: move `PATH` to `.archive/PATH`
 - cmd: `dir-to-file`: put content from each file in the directory in the destination file